CatherineTrevor/help-trevor-grow/README.md

 This project was created on [GitHub](http://www.github.com/) and uses the following libraries and frameworks:

 * [Balsamiq](http://www.balsamiq.com/) - used to create all wireframes
-* [Bootstrap](http://getbootstrap.com/) - Bootstrap was used for part of the grid structure and was heavily modified to meet the needs of the project
+* [Bootstrap](http://getbootstrap.com/) - Bootstrap was used for the grid structure and buttons, and was heavily modified to meet the needs of the project
 * [Google Fonts](https://fonts.google.com/specimen/RocknRoll+One?preview.text_type=custom&preview.text=Help%20feed%20Trevor%20the%20Caterpillar!&selection.family=RocknRoll+One) - RocknRoll
 * [Font Awesome](http://www.fontawesome.com/) - [star](https://fontawesome.com/icons/star?style=regular) for the correct answer counter, [copyright logo](https://fontawesome.com/icons/copyright?style=regular)
 * [BEM](http://getbem.com/introduction/) - used as the format for CSS